MaximilianHanussek/VALET/README.md

 - An openrc file with the correct credentials needs to be available (can be donwloaded from the OpenStack Dashboard, Horizon)
 - Installed version of [Terraform](https://www.terraform.io/) (tested with v0.12.10)
 - Access to remote resources (internet)

+## Important Remarks
+The home directory `/home/centos/` holds some important configuration files, especially on the master node, some are also hidden, so please do not wipe out this directory completely and let files stay where they are.

 ## Latest Images
 This section will list the most up to date and tested images for the master and compute nodes.
 If you want to use older images for some reasons you will need to change the names in the Terraform`vars.tf` file.